- No categories

 By John and Sandra Nowlan

-We spotted polar bears on Day 3.
-Not just one or two but about a dozen of the magnificent, snow white beasts meandering solo along the edge of the treeless tundra.
+We spotted polar bears on day three: not just one or two but about a dozen of the magnificent snow-white beasts on solo treks along the edge of the treeless tundra.

 on August 21st, 2013Print This Post